Day 1: Arrive Vancouver

 Day 5: Whistler Free Time

-With a free day in Whistler, the choice is yours for how to explore this pretty adventure playground.
-Spend your day hiking or biking one of the many trails, explore the labyrinth of lanes that make up Whistler village, or make the most of our Optional activities, each one more exhilarating than the next!
-You could find yourself soaring into the skies on the Peak 2 Peak Gondola, admiring the turquoise waters of the mile high Garibaldi Lake from above, whitewater rafting down the Green river, or zip lining at 100km per hour amidst the stunning mountain wilderness.
+With a free day in Whistler, the choice is yours in terms of how to explore this pretty adventure playground.
+Spend your day hiking or biking one of the many trails, explore the labyrinth of lanes that make up Whistler village, or make the most of our Optional Experiences, each one more exhilarating than the next!
+You could find yourself soaring into the skies on the Peak 2 Peak Gondola, admiring the turquoise waters of the mile high Garibaldi Lake from above, whitewater rafting down the Green River^, or zip lining^ at 100km per hour amidst the stunning mountain wilderness.
 When we said exhilarating, we weren't joking!

 Day 6: Whistler - Sun Peaks